Iyoshin/Alien-vs-Zombie/README.md

 correct file path\ g++ pf\*.cpp main.cpp -o (the file name you wanted to put)

-to run type after compile ./(the file name you output).exe
+to run, type  ./(the file name you output).exe  after compile.

 ## User Manual